Permanent life insurance coverage is a contentious issue for some as the cost of insurance goes up if the policy has to inevitably pay out.

 Furthermore, permanent life insurance might not be a good fit for some, because of its high cost.
 In this article you will find out if permanent life insurance is the best option for you.

 What is permanent life insurance?

 As the name suggests, permanent life insurance lasts for your entire life.
-Permanent insurance doesn’t have an expiry date, unlike term life insurance.
+Permanent insurance doesn’t have an expiry date, unlike a term life insurance policy.

 Apart from the guaranteed death benefit, it accumulates cash value over time, which grows on a tax-deferred basis.
 You can withdraw from or borrow against your policy’s cash value anytime and for any reason.

 How does permanent life insurance work?

 With permanent life insurance, a portion of your premiums goes toward paying the cost of insurance, while the other goes into a savings component (the cash value), which grows over time on a tax-deferred basis.